HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Fusion Algorithm

 \subsection{Kernel Denoiser}

-We now describe the denoiser $\cD$ in \eqref{eq:pnppgd}.
-The noise in hyperspectral images is assumed to be uncorrelated both within and across bands~\cite{aly2014regularized}, but the bands exhibit strong correlations, with numerous similar patches present within each band.
-To exploit the correlation across bands, we first denoise the image using a kernel denoiser proposed in~\cite{nair2019hyperspectral}.
-Furthermore, to exploit the presence of similar patches within each band, we process each band of the denoised image separately using another kernel denoiser~\cite{sreehari2016plug}.
-Specifically, if we denote the first denoiser as an operator $\cW: \bbH \to \bbH$ and the second denoiser as $\cV: \bbH \to \bbH$, then the proposed denoiser $\cD$ is given by
+We now describe the denoiser $\cD$ in~\eqref{eq:pnppgd}.
+The noise in hyperspectral images is generally assumed to be uncorrelated both within and across bands~\cite{aly2014regularized}.
+However, the spectral bands themselves exhibit strong correlations, and numerous similar patches occur within each band.
+To exploit the inter-band correlations, we first denoise the image using the kernel-based denoiser proposed in~\cite{nair2019hyperspectral}.
+To further leverage the intra-band similarity, each band of the denoised image is then processed separately using another kernel denoiser~\cite{sreehari2016plug}.

+Specifically, let $\cW : \bbH \to \bbH$ denote the first (high-dimensional) denoiser and $\cV : \bbH \to \bbH$ denote the second (bandwise) denoiser.
+The overall denoising operator $\cD$ is defined as

-We will refer to \(\cW\) as the high-dimensional kernel denoiser, \(\cV\) as the bandwise kernel denoiser, and \(\cD\) as CasKD (cascaded kernel denoiser).
+We refer to $\cW$ as the high-dimensional kernel denoiser, $\cV$ as the bandwise kernel denoiser, and $\cD$ as CasKD (Cascaded Kernel Denoiser).

-The properties of $\cW$ and $\cV$ will play a crucial role in the convergence analysis.
-Therefore, we first give the mathematical description of these denosiers.
-Both \( \cW \) and \( \cV \) are examples of kernel denoisers~\cite{milanfar}, where each pixel is denoised using a weighted average of its neighboring pixels.
-The weights are determined using a kernel (or affinity) function, hence the name “kernel denoiser.”
-The main difference between \( \cW \) and \( \cV \) is in the definition of the kernel function.
+The mathematical properties of $\cW$ and $\cV$ are central to our convergence analysis.
+We therefore begin by describing these denoisers in detail.
+Both $\cW$ and $\cV$ are kernel denoisers~\cite{milanfar}, in which each pixel is denoised by taking a weighted average of its neighboring pixels.
+The weights are computed using a kernel (or affinity) function.
+The key difference between $\cW$ and $\cV$ lies in the definition of their respective kernel functions.

 We first give the construction of the bandwise denoiser $\cV$, which is more straightforward.
 For each band $1 \leqslant b \leqslant L_s$, we define a kernel matrix $\K^{(b)}$, whose components are